google/WebFundamentals/src/content/en/updates/2020/08/devtools.md

 ### Auto-complete custom fonts in the Styles pane {: #auto-complete-custom-fonts }
-Imported font faces are now added to the list of CSS auto-completion when editing the `font-family` property in the Style pane.
+Imported font faces are now added to the list of CSS auto-completion when editing the `font-family` property in the **Styles** pane.

-In this example, ‘Noto Sans’ is a custom font installed in the local machine.
+In this example, `'Noto Sans'` is a custom font installed in the local machine.
 It is displayed in the CSS completion list.
 Previously, it was not.

 ![Auto-complete custom fonts](/web/updates/images/2020/08/font-auto-complete.png)